Galectin Therapeutics Inc. – Consenus Indicates Potential 271.4% Upside

-Galectin Therapeutics Inc. with ticker code (GALT) have now 2 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 9 and 4 with the average target price sitting at 6.5.
-With the stocks previous close at 1.75 this now indicates there is a potential upside of 271.4%.
-There is a 50 day moving average of 1.97 while the 200 day moving average is 2.92.
-The company has a market capitalisation of $105m.
-You can visit the company’s website by visiting: http://galectintherapeutics.com
+Galectin Therapeutics Inc. with ticker code (GALT) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 9 and 4 with a mean TP of 6.5.
+With the stocks previous close at 1.75 this indicates there is a potential upside of 271.4%.
+The 50 day moving average now sits at 1.92 and the 200 moving average now moves to 2.87.
+The company has a market cap of $98m.
+Find out more information at: http://galectintherapeutics.com

 Galectin Therapeutics, a clinical stage biopharmaceutical company, engages in the research and development of therapies for fibrotic, skin, and cancer diseases.
 The company’s lead product candidate includes GR-MD-02 galectin-3 inhibitor, a galactoarabino-rhamnogalacturonan polysaccharide polymer that is in Phase III clinical trial for the treatment of liver fibrosis associated with fatty liver disease and non-alcoholic steatohepatitis cirrhosis, as well as for the treatment of cancer.
 It also engages in developing GM-CT-01, which is in pre-clinical development stage for the treatment of cardiac and vascular fibrosis, as well as focuses on developing GR-MD-02 for the treatment of psoriasis.
 The company, through its Galectin Sciences, LLC, which is a collaborative joint venture co-owned by SBH Sciences, is also involved in the research and development of small organic molecule inhibitors of galectin-3 for oral administration.
 The company was formerly known as Pro-Pharmaceuticals and changed its name to Galectin Therapeutics in May 2011.
 Galectin Therapeutics was founded in 2000 and is based in Norcross, Georgia.